Rishabh-Barnwal/Spectra/README.md

 - discord.py: The core of this project.
 It is used to interact with the chatting platform [Discord](https://discord.com/)
 - asyncio: is a Python library that provides tools for writing concurrent code for non-blocking I/O operations.![](Aspose.Words.a3fdf529-1759-4ccf-8e08-7d8b20ed8acb.002.png)
 - requests: Used for API (Application Programming Interface).
 Puts forth https: ![](Aspose.Words.a3fdf529-1759-4ccf-8e08-7d8b20ed8acb.003.png)![](Aspose.Words.a3fdf529-1759-4ccf-8e08-7d8b20ed8acb.004.png)requests using Python.
+- praw: is used to interact with the reddit api for the `/r-img` command.

 **In-built Modules:**